FabiAndHisCoffee/Data_Vis/README.md

 Source: https://stackoverflow.com/questions/38497334/how-to-run-html-file-on-localhost

 # Website (if you do not want to host our site)
 We also hosted our Visualization to this site: [enote.space](http://enote.space/bar_race/index.html)

-# Manual
--see the screencast in folder ---to be inserted---

 # Contributors
--Fabian Rüb (FabiAndHisCoffee)
+Fabian Rüb (FabiAndHisCoffee)
--Kevin Kreutz (Parkcross)
+Kevin Kreutz (Parkcross)

 # Data copyright
 Data derived from original data provided by https://gepris.dfg.de (c) Deutsche Forschungsgemeinschaft